 Lesson 15: Pre-Assignment Review

-- As a pre-assignment, participants were asked to complete a benchmark survey on their effectiveness at managing conflict.
-In this session, they will
+As a pre-assignment, participants were asked to complete a benchmark survey on their effectiveness at managing conflict.
+In this session, they will revisit their answers.

 Lesson 16: The Conflict/Opportunity Test